 Parents continue to express genuine concern about the long term mental health impact the pandemic has had on students.
 They pointed to a need for increased social interaction opportunities for students.
 They also expressed a strong desire for as much enrichment learning as safely possible-including outside play and hands on learning with limited access to technology devices.
 Parents continually expressed great appreciation for the support that was provided by staff both academically and emotionally, and that their experiences with bilingual and other support staff was very helpful.
-In general, parents expressed a need to expand services and promote pro-active approaches by counseling staff and support personnel throughout the LEA to meet the social- needs of various scholars.
+In general, parents expressed a need to expand services and promote pro-active approaches by counseling staff and support personnel throughout the LEA to meet the social- emotional needs of scholars.

-Parents communicated they desire a continued return to strong enrichment activities including field trips, clubs, and project based 'stretch' activities that can be offered at home.
-A parent group was formed this year to research the possibility of expanding Manzanita's charter school to a UPK-8 model.
+Parents continue to support a desire for strong enrichment activities including field trips, clubs, and project based 'stretch' activities that can be offered at home.
+A parent group continued to meet and presented to the governance board the possibility of expanding Manzanita's charter school to a UPK-8 model.
+The Manzanita parent community continues to request a UPK-8 educational model to be adopted.
 In the areas of safety, families communicated satisfaction with how the LEA handled COVID-19 safety/health demands, but requested a more comprehensive safety model concerning active shooters and physically equipping the campus with better entrance barriers.